 How X pays creators in 2026 via ad/engagement revenue sharing and Creator Subscriptions: X Premium, verified account, 500+ followers, ~5M impressions/3mo.

 Direct answer: X pays creators primarily through Creator Ad Revenue Sharing and Creator Subscriptions.
 Eligibility for revenue sharing currently requires an active X Premium subscription, a verified account, at least 500 followers, and roughly 5 million post impressions over the prior 3 months (verify — X has changed this repeatedly).
 The payout basis has shifted away from raw ad impressions toward engagement and impressions from verified and Premium users, so payouts now favor accounts whose content gets traction with paying users.
+As of mid-2026 X states payouts run about every two weeks through Stripe once your balance clears a $30 minimum, though it can change that cadence at any time, and it publishes no fixed pay-per-impression rate.
 Verify current requirements on X's official Help Center.

 X (formerly Twitter) is one of the few platforms where you can switch on monetization with a relatively low follower count, but the catch is that the payout formula keeps moving.
 As of 2026, X pays creators through two main rails: Creator Ad Revenue Sharing, which splits revenue tied to your content, and Creator Subscriptions, where followers pay you a recurring monthly fee.
 The thresholds below are 2026 snapshots — X has revised them multiple times, so treat every number here as a starting point to confirm, not gospel.